 Zeiss lenses are the finest MF optics available in the Nikon mount.
-While the newer Otus optics are the epitome of this, they’re a bit too heavy and fragile for long nature hikes in rough terrain.
+While the newer Otus optics represent the epitome of this, they’re a bit too heavy and fragile for long nature hikes in rough terrain.
 They also have poor reproduction ratios.
 While the new Milvus optics are excellent also, aesthetically I prefer the ‘Classic’ Zeiss lenses, with their all-metal construction, over the newer ‘Milvus’ version.
-Classic Zeiss glass not only perform at a superb level, they provide an inner satisfaction to implement and own.
+Classic Zeiss glass not only perform at a superb level, they also rovide an inner satisfaction to implement and own.

 For beyond 1:1, an added bonus is all of the Zeiss lenses I own reverse to become ‘super-macro’ lenses in the field.
 However, I have recently added the Laowa 25mm f/2.8 Ultra Macro for high-mag field use and no longer need to reverse lenses for this type of macro work.

 Here is my MF lens lineup today:

-This is a terrific lens for artistic macro imagery in the field, despite being over 15 years old.
-It is a collector’s item for this reason and is highly-sought-after by macro connoisseurs, due to its very subtle color rendering, its very low chromatic aberration, and for its ability to produce a “3D-effect” in its images compared to today’s modern ‘plastic macros.’
-For this reason, the Voigtländer 125mm f/2.5 APO-Macro makes a particularly great short-telephoto lens as well.
-The “CV” (Cosina- Voigtländer) 125mm has an interesting history behind it—it’s manufactured by Cosina, who produces every single Zeiss lens made today.
+This is the quintessential lens for artistic macro imagery in the field, despite being over 15 years old.
+It is a collector’s item for this reason and is highly-sought-after by macro connoisseurs, due to its delicate color rendering, its very low chromatic aberration, and for its ability to produce a “3D-effect” in its images compared to today’s modern ‘plastic macros.’
+The Voigtländer 125mm APO-Macro has an interesting history behind it—it’s manufactured by Cosina, who produces every single Zeiss lens made today.
 While not quite as sharp and contrasty as the Zeiss 135 f/2 APO Sonnar T*, above, it beats the Zeiss handily as a macro lens (it’s a true 1:1, as opposed to 1:4), and it also delivers more subtle and delicate color graduations in optimal light.
-If you’re serious about your macro work, and especially if you like to hand stack in the field—and if you enjoy sublime bokeh & subtle color transitions—give this lens a try and you won’t be disappointed.
+If you’re truly serious about your macro work—and especially if you like to hand-stack in the field—give this lens a try and you won’t be disappointed.

 Find on Ebay: Voigtländer 125mm f/2.5 APO-Lanthar SL